gavinelliott/blog/src/content/blog/hello-you-hello-you-this-is-me.md

 ---
 title: 'Hello you.
 Hello you, this is me.'
-description: 'A personal reflection on loss and remembrance'
+description: 'An introduction to my journey and experiences in design leadership'
 pubDate: '2016-01-14'
 ---